 Advocacy

-We work closely with departments and individuals who contact us in need of support, through sharing resources, offering expertise and writing letters.
-The Society also convenes regular meetings with History Heads of Department, providing opportunities for historians to discuss matters of shared interest.
-Outcomes from these meetings include a toolkit — ‘Supporting History Teaching and Research in UK Universities’ — launched in 2022 and regularly updated as new information becomes available.
+We work closely with individuals and departments who contact us in need of support, through sharing resources, offering expertise and communicating with university senior managers.
+The Society also makes available and maintains disciplinary information and links via its a toolkit — ‘Supporting History Teaching and Research in UK Universities’ — launched in 2022 and regularly updated.

 In addition, the Society runs a programme of Visits to departments across the the UK to meet with historians and discuss matters relating to their institutions and the wider profession.
-Recent and forthcoming Visits include to the universities of Lincoln, Edge Hill, Kent, Canterbury Christ Church, the Highlands and Islands, and Hertfordshire (2022-23) and York, York St John and Brunel (in early 2024).
+Recent and forthcoming Visits include to the universities of Lincoln, Edge Hill, Kent, Canterbury Christ Church, the Highlands and Islands, and Hertfordshire (2022-23) and York and York St John and Brunel (in Spring 2024).
+The call for a next round of visits was launched in late 2024.

-From 2023, we publish the latest data relating to the History and the historical profession in UK Higher Education, as generated by external providers.
-Both these resources focus particularly on historians and departments facing threats of cuts or closures to academic programmes and staff.
+The Society also publishes data relating to the History and the historical profession in UK Higher Education, as generated by external providers.
+This resource, and the Toolkit, focus particularly on historians and departments facing threats of cuts or closures to academic programmes and staff.

-The Society’s latest public statements have focused on cuts and closures at UK History departments — ‘History in UK Higher Education: A Statement from the Royal Historical Society’ — (in June 2023), and the closure of the MRes in The History of Africa and the African Diaspora at the University of Chichester, in September 2023).
+The Society’s latest public statements have focused on cuts and closures at UK History departments — ‘History in UK Higher Education: A Statement from the Royal Historical Society’ — (June 2023), the closure of the MRes in The History of Africa and the African Diaspora at the University of Chichester (September 2023), cuts to History and the wider humanities at Oxford Brookes University (December 2023) and at Goldsmiths, University of London (July 2024).

 Where appropriate, the Society collaborates with partner organisations to present a coordinated response.
 In resisting cuts and closures, the Society works closely with disciplinary organisations such as History UK and the Arts and Humanities Alliance, an association of UK learned societies.
 Other recent partnerships include the Society’s 2022 Ukraine Scholars at Risk programme, undertaken with other learned societies in History and area studies.